lachrist/otiluke/README.md

 * [example/hijack.js](example/hijack.js):
   Exports an object intercepting the communicaton from the instrumented application and logging http requests from the sphere.

-N.B.:
-* To handle https connection, [Mitm](#mitm) requires [openssl](https://www.openssl.org/) to be available in the PATH.
-* External and inlined script are intercepted but *not* inline event handlers nor dynamically evaluated code.
-* You can refresh every Otiluke certificates by calling `Otiluke.mitm.reset(function (error) { ... })`.
-  After resetting you will have to make your browser trust the new randomly created root certificate.

 ## The Sphere Module and the Hijack Object